harmless-tech/chess/README.md

 # Chess
 A simple chess game on the web.
-Written in rust-wasm and svelte.
+Written in rust with wasm-pack, webpack 5, and svelte.